15 Best Iranian Movies to Learn Persian

 It’s set in a Kurdish part of Iraq near the Turkish border in early 2003.
 The villagers await news of an American invasion.

-The war caused hundreds of children as orphans and homeless who have turned into a state of chaos and violence.
+The war caused hundreds of children to become orphans and homeless, which has turned into a state of chaos and violence.

-A refugee 13-year-old Kak (Satellite) struggles, gauge, and await his fate.
+A refugee, 13-year-old Kak (Satellite), struggles, gauges, and awaits his fate.

 Turtles Can Fly is one of the most powerful anti-war movies ever made.
-The accent in the film is friendly for a novice to grasp.
+The film’s accent is friendly enough for a novice to grasp.

 13. The Past (2013)